Sigiriya The Ancient Cities, Sri Lanka Travel Guide

 The dramatic landscape around Sigiriya has opportunities for active exploration and stunning views.

 Wear comfortable, sturdy shoes for both climbs.
 Always carry plenty of water.
-The tropical climate makes hydration specifically important for comfort and safety.
+The tropical climate makes hydration notably important for comfort and safety.
 Be mindful of monkeys, especially if carrying food or open bags.

 Always follow guide instructions, especially during wildlife encounters.
 Stay on marked trails during hikes.